 The Mimbreño people were followed by the Athabaskans and then the Apaches.
-An Apache painting of a hellgrammite made us think they used the animal for fish bait — a common practice among fishermen today — but a local Apache elder tells us that it is a mountain spirit.
+An Apache painting of a hellgrammite, picture right, made us think they used the animal for fish bait — a common practice among fishermen today — but a local Apache elder tells us that it is a mountain spirit.

 The Importance of Context

 A goodly number of life experiences has convinced us that context is critical to understanding.
 Most of the pre-European artifacts found on the ranch are from the Mimbreño people, who were followed by the Athabaskans and lastly by the Apaches.
 Below is a photograph of a painting on the ranch and on the right is a photograph of a hellgrammite.
 In our effort to identify the subject of the painting among all White Americans, a consensus was virtually unanimous that this was a painting of a hellgrammite, precursor to a dragonfly and commonly usefulness as in fish bate